 Lots of these tours run out of Leticia everyday, and any hotel you stay in should be able to help you arrange it.
 Any tour operator will as well.
 We got Expeditions George of the Jungle to help us arrange it on our most recent trip.

 Watch the Birds Feed and Explore the Central Plaza

 Around sunset each day, flocks of birds fly into Leticia to feed.
 There are absolute swarms of them, and the sound of them all is crazy.
 It's a really neat sight, and one of the most interesting things to see in Leticia.
-You will want to avoid thinking about that Alfred Hitchcock movie and short story you read in the 7th grade though.
+Just avoid thinking about that short story.

 Be sure to be there on time as well, as after about 45 minutes, they clear out as quickly as they arrive.
 If you get there early and are willing to pay a few pesos, you may even be able to get a birds eye view (see what I did there) from the church steeple.
 After you've watched the birds, you can explore the main plaza and the monuments there, then grab some dinner.

 About 15 minutes outside of Leticia you can go canopying at the Reserva Natural Tanimboca.